SOS Design Festival

 The SOS Design Festival is an annual graphics and product design festival held in Sarajevo, Bosnia and Herzegovina.
 It was established by the Academy of Fine Arts in cooperation with the National Gallery of Bosnia and Herzegovina and the International Council of Design.
 It is primarily an educational platform, while also being as an exhibitory event that was originally conceived by the students of the Department of Graphic and Product design of the Academy of Fine Arts in Sarajevo.

-It is the largest student product design festival in the Balkans and consists of lectures, workshops, exhibitions, book promotions and PechaKucha Nights, providing an opportunity for students of design and related fields from Bosnia and Herzegovina and other former Yugoslav countries to acquaint themselves with knowledge, new methods, trends and works of leading modern designers.
+It is the largest student product design festival in the Balkans.
+Its mission is to give an opportunity to students of design and related fields from Bosnia and Herzegovina and other former Yugoslav countries to acquaint themselves with knowledge, new methods, trends and works of leading contemporary designers.
 It also provides a new form of supplementary education to students and professionals in the field of design and encourages the development and promotion of design in the former Yugoslavia.